silverwind/versions/README.md

     -g, --gitless            Do not create a git commit and tag -p, --prefix             Prefix git tags with a "v" character -m, --message <str>      Custom tag and commit message, can be given multiple times.
-The token _VER_ is available to fill in the new version -C, --changelog          Generate a changelog since the base version tag or if absent, the latest tag, which will be appended to the tag and commit messages -v, --version            Print the version
+The token _VER_ is available in these messages to fill in the new version -C, --changelog          Generate a changelog since the base version tag or if absent, the latest tag, which will be appended to the tag and commit messages -v, --version            Print the version